 4 Top Tips to Prevent & Manage Altitude Sickness

-When you're trekking towards Everest Base Camp you will notice that the slower you go, the easier it will be to breathe.
+When you're trekking towards Everest Base Camp or heading up to the summit of Kilimanjaro you will notice that the slower you go, the easier it will be to breathe.
 It's super important to manage your body in a way that enables it to adjust to the altitude.
 Psychologically, this can be difficult.
 I'm a quick walker myself when I'm out and about in the mountains of the UK and I have to force myself to slow down when trekking at high altitude.
 One of the best pieces of advice that was given to me was that you walk at a pace where you can actually hold a conversation with someone else and not be out of breath.

-The speed that you want to aim for is where you are able to walk and still be able to hold a conversation with your guide, your trekking partner, whoever you're with.
-The guides will keep a watchful eye on your pace and if you are going too quick they will say, "Look, slow down."
-Obviously, it's up to you control that yourself but a little guidance never hurts and sometimes think to yourself, "Right, I'm going too fast here" and slow down.
-Sometimes you will notice if you're going up too fast.
+The speed that you want to aim for is where you are able to walk and still be able to hold a conversation with your guide, your trekking partner, or whoever you're with.
+The guides will keep a watchful eye on your pace and if you are going too quick they will say, "Look, slow down".
+Obviously, it's up to you control your speed yourself, but a little guidance never hurts and it's good to remind yourself, "Right, I'm going too fast here" and slow your pace.

 This so important!

 If you find that you're struggling with the high altitude it's likely that you haven't drunk enough water.
 Ideally, you want to be aiming for at least four or five litres a day.